 To apply for a position, please send a cover letter, current CV, as well as the names/contact information (including email address and telephone number) of at least two references to firstname.lastname@example.org with the caption Job Application and the title of the position in the subject line of your message.
 Due to the number of applications we receive, we can only respond to candidates who are a good fit for our open positions.

-Update as of June 1st, 2018: We have ONE part- or full-time (0.5-1.0 FTE) Supervising Clinical Psychologist position open in our Manhattan location.
+Update as of August 1st, 2018: We have TWO part- or full-time (0.5-1.0 FTE) Supervising Clinical Psychologist positions open, one in each of our Brooklyn and Rockland County locations.

 Primary responsibilities include: